sam-panzer/clang-tools-extra/clang_doc/README.txt

  - generates html pages for a group of files in a sub-project, e.g., a library

- - generates a tag for with external symbols
+ - generates a tag for each sub-project listing external symbols

- - can read multiple tag files to generate cross sub-projects links.
+ - reads multiple tag files from other sub-projects to generate cross sub-projects links.

 things clang_doc will do:

- - generate an index.html files for each sub-project
+ - generate an index.html file for each sub-project

- - generate an index.html for an overall project including multiple sub-projects
+ - generate an index.html file for an overall project containing multiple sub-projects

  - generate documenation pages for each namespace and class in a sub-project

- - generate additional html pages for files, variables, references, etc.
+ - generate additional html pages for files, variables, references, etc., as needed